Stamper-Labs/core-infra/README.md

 ## Command Line Interface

-These npm scripts automate common Terraform tasks for the `envs/prod` environment.
-You can run them with `npm run <script-name>`.
+This CLI automates common terraform tasks.
+You can run them with yarn <script-name>.
+They are agnostic of the environment and apply consistently across all projects.

 ```bash
 # Runs `terraform init` in the `envs/prod` directory